thanegill/PK-AADAppReg/README.md

 ## MANDATORY PARAMETERS

+* smprsSolution => With This Parameter, You Can Specify Which Semperis Solution To Target.
-* tenantFQDN => With his Parameter, You Can Specify The Tenant FQDN To Target The Entra ID Tenant To create The Application Registration In;
+* tenantFQDN => With This Parameter, You Can Specify The Tenant FQDN To Target The Entra ID Tenant To create The Application Registration In;
-* appRegDisplayName => With his Parameter, You Can Specify The Name For The Application Registration;
+* appRegDisplayName => With This Parameter, You Can Specify The Name For The Application Registration;

 ----

 ## OPTIONAL PARAMETERS

-* customLifetimeSecretInDays => With his Parameter, You Can Specify The Custom Lifetime Of The Client Secret In Days;
+* customLifetimeSecretInDays => With This Parameter, You Can Specify The Custom Lifetime Of The Client Secret In Days;

 ----